BIO6032/2022-SEIR-reproduction/README.md

 ▪	Infectious and asymptomatic A(t)
 ▪	Recovered R(t)
 ▪	Quarantine Q(t)
 Where susceptibles individuals belonging to the campus community S(t) become infectious and asymptomatic at infection rate β.
 Infection is transmitted to the susceptible population in 3 ways; from infectious and symptomatic individuals I(t), infectious and asymptomatic individuals A(t) or come from the community outside the campus, which are considered exogenous cases and represented by the variable E(t).
-Individuals from either group become recovered at rate fR while infectious and asymptomatic individuals only are tested at rate fT.
-Finally, infectious and symptomatic persons go to quarantine at rate fQ.
+Infectious and symptomatic individuals are identified and moved to quarantine Q(t) at the rate fq, while infectious and asymptomatic individuals are either placed in quaratine by testing positive during a surveillance testing at a rate ft and a testing efficiency of s or will not be identified in testing and recover (Rt) at a rate fr.
+All quarantined individuals will subsequently recover at the same fr rate as the the unidentified infectious and asymptomatic individuals.

 ### Intellectual property